S3 method for class 'rma'

 addtau2

-logical to indicate whether the amount of heterogeneity should be accounted for when drawing the pseudo confidence interval region (the default is FALSE).
+logical to specify whether the amount of heterogeneity should be accounted for when drawing the pseudo confidence interval region (the default is FALSE).
 Ignored when x is a meta-regression model and residuals are plotted.
 See ‘Details’.

 type